strimzi/proposals/009-ui-and-admin-server-security.md

 Both security mechanisms allow authorization to be done using the standard Kafka authorizers along with ACL support.
 Alternatives are available with Kafka authorizers being supplied for [KeyCloak](https://www.keycloak.org/) and [Open Policy Agent](https://www.openpolicyagent.org/docs/latest/) as documented in the Strimzi documentation.
 The proposed authentication mechanisms for the UI and the admin server will allow these documented authorization methods to be used without requiring any additional changes to the documented methods.

+### Securing traffic from clients to the Admin Server
+Connections from web clients to the Admin Server will always be encrypted using TLS except in the scenario where security is turned off.
+The security off scenario is where authentication and authorization is not configured in Kafka, such as the (Kafka Quickstart)[https://kafka.apache.org/quickstart] example.

 ## Proposed Authentication Implementations
 ### Admin server using SCRAM-SHA-512
 The following describes the flow for authentication and authorization using SCRAM SHA512 as the authentication type when a web client calls a Kafka client API through the admin server.
 In the diagram:
-1. The credentials are encoded in a base64 encoded Basic Auth header and are passed to the admin server.
+1. The credentials are base64 encoded and added as a Basic authentication schema on an `Authorization` header which is sent to the admin server.
 2. The admin server decodes the credentials and populates the Kafka client properties JAAS login string with the userid and password.
 3. The Kafka client api is called from the admin server which authenticates the credentials on the Kafka Broker.
 4. If authentication is successful, the principal is passed to a Kafka authorizer for authorization.